 3. Cultural Assertion:

-– Swadeshi as Cultural Assertion: The anti-reformist sentiment was also expressed through the promotion of indigenous goods, languages, and traditions, as seen in the Swadeshi Movement.
+The anti-reformist attitude also included promoting local goods, languages, and traditions, like in the Swadeshi Movement.

-– Rejection of Westernization: Some anti-reformists resisted Western influences and sought a return to traditional Indian values as a means of preserving the nation’s identity.
+Some anti-reformists opposed Western ideas and wanted to return to traditional Indian values to keep the country’s identity.

 Interplay and Evolution: